Aa-Aanegola/Concurrency-in-C/q2/README.md

 This indicates that the student is waiting for their slot at one of the vaccination zones.

 ```
-Student 3 has been allocated a slot at zone 1, waiting to be vaccinated
+Student 3 has been allocated a slot at zone 1, and is being vaccinated
 ```
-This indicates that the student has been given a slot by the zone, but now has to wait for the vaccine to be adminstered.
+This indicates that the student has been given a slot by the zone, and the vaccine is being adminstered.
+After the zone acknowledges the last student being vaccinated, it starts a new batch.

 ```
 Zone 1 has finished this round of vaccination!